iCliniq Logo

 • Bone Preparation: The femur and tibia damaged cartilage surfaces are removed.

-• Resurfacing the Patella: A plastic button is used to resurface the area below the kneecap, albeit this is not always necessary.
-In order to provide a smooth surface for gliding, a spacer made of medical-grade plastic is put between the metal parts.
+• Resurfacing the Patella: A plastic button resurfaces the area below the kneecap, albeit only sometimes necessary.
+To provide a smooth gliding surface, a medical-grade plastic spacer is put between the metal parts.

 What Is Knee Reconstruction Surgery?